Developer: Destilerías MG

-Peculiarities of the elaboration: Although it is a distillate whose paternity is attributed to the Dutch and British, few people know more about gin than Manuel Giró Ribot (1947), who was born almost among the stills of the family distilleries located in Vilanova i la Geltrú (Barcelona).
+Peculiarities of the elaboration of Ginebra Master's: Although it is a distillate whose paternity is attributed to the Dutch and British, few people know more about gin than Manuel Giró Ribot (1947), who was born almost among the stills of the family distilleries located in Vilanova i la Geltrú (Barcelona).

 Reasons of a family nature forced him to take charge of the business at age 30, created at the end of the 19th century to make sodas, siphons and fruit syrups, the business was expanded at the beginning of the 20th century by incorporating brandies into its production, anises, rums and muscats that sold in bulk.